act65/masters-thesis/sprints/inverse-energy/irl.md

+## IRL

 In IRL you observe the optimal policy and must learn the reward function.
 This is the inverse of the usual RL set up where, you are given the reward function and must learn the optimal policy.

-## IRL

-> Given an observed policy, we can generate a point estimate of the reward function from the posterior distribution over reward functions.
-To construct this point estimate, we must know the likelihood of observing each policy for each given reward function

-Two sources of uncertainty? -- no that's the same source...?
-A single reward function can generate many optimal policies (when?).
-An optimal policy can be optimal in many ways.

 > The entire field of reinforcement learning is founded on the presupposition that the reward function, rather than the policy, is the most succinct, robust, and transferable definition of the task. [ref](https://github.com/sjchoi86/irl_rocks/blob/master/IRL_survey.pdf)

 __Q:__ ^^^ Is this really true!?
 In what cases?

+## Generalised policy iteration

+Almost all RL proceeds using GPI.
+Summarised below.

 ```python
 ### RL: generalised policy iteration